 The latter will take out the button but people will still be able to click on the image to go to your landing page.

 You would want to take out the button if your headline is cut by the button.

-This is worth if you selected multiple countries with different languages and if language has no conflict with your landing page.
+This is worth it if you selected multiple countries with different languages and if the language has no conflict with your landing page.

-For the rest, nothing we didn’t explain on the Part 1.
+For the rest, nothing we didn’t explain in Part 1.